The types and uses of eSignatures

 Nevertheless, there are different tiers of eSignature legitimacy in Germany.
 For instance:

-- Simple electronic signatures are generally suitable for consumer agreements (such as policies, invoices, and user manuals), commercial contracts, and HR documents.
+- Simple electronic signatures are generally suitable for consumer agreements (such as policies, invoices, and user manuals), commercial contracts, HR documents.

 - Qualified electronic signatures are required for court documents, consumer credit/loan agreements, and certain lease/rental documents, include notices of termination and leases based on index rent.